nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-9-2 v1-9-1 v1-9-0 v1-8-0 v1-7-1 v1-7-0

-NCSDK-11234: Statically defined "pcd_sram" partition may cause ARM usage fault Inconsistency between SRAM memory partitions in Partition Manager and DTS could lead to improper memory usage.
+NCSDK-11234: Statically defined "pcd_sram" partition might cause ARM usage fault Inconsistency between SRAM memory partitions in Partition Manager and DTS could lead to improper memory usage.
-  For example, one SRAM region may be used for multiple purposes at the same time.
+  For example, one SRAM region might be used for multiple purposes at the same time.

   **Workaround:** Ensure that partitions defined by DTS and Partition Manager are consistent.